therealdreg/therealdreg.github.io/content/en/docs/How to use/_index.md

 Reset with the CS pin to clear garbage if needed

 - A long enough stream of data will eventually overtake the buffer, after which the MODE LED turns off (v5.2+).
 No data can be trusted if the MODE LED is off - this will be improved in a future firmware.
 - The SPI hardware has a 4 byte buffer.
-If it fills before we can transfer the data to the ring buffer, then the terminal will display "Can't keep up" and drop back to the SPI prompt.
+If it fills before I can transfer the data to the ring buffer, then the terminal will display "Can't keep up" and drop back to the SPI prompt.
 This error and the ring buffer error will be combined in a future update.
 - Any commands entered after the sniffer macro will be lost.
 - Pins that are normally output become inputs in sniffer mode.
 MOSI, CLOCK, MISO, and CS are all inputs in SPI sniffer mode.
 - Since v5.3 the SPI sniffer uses hardware chip select for the CS low sniffer mode.
 The minimum time between CS falling and the first clock is 120ns theoretical, and less than 1.275us in tests.
 The software CS detect (CS high sniffer mode) requires between 27usec and 50usec minimum delay between the transition of the CS line and the start of data.
 Thanks to Peter Klammer for testing and updates.